DataDog/datadog-lambda-js/README.md

 ## Installation

-This library is provided both as an aws lambda layer, and a npm package.
-If you want to get off the ground quickly and don't need to bundle your dependencies locally, the lambda layer method is the recommended approach.
+This library is provided both as an AWS Lambda Layer, and a NPM package.
+If you want to get off the ground quickly and don't need to bundle your dependencies locally, the Lambda Layer method is the recommended approach.

 ### NPM method